VicAdri/Data-Cleaning-in-SQL---Nashville-Housing-Data-/README.md

 # Data-Cleaning-in-SQL-Nashville-Housing-Data

-This is a data cleaning project using SQL server.
+This is a data with over 56000 rows from the year 2013 to 2019 for cleaning project using SQL server.

 Some of the cleaning processes include: